 Local Law Filing

 (Use this form to file a local law with the Secretary of State.)

 Text of law should be given as amended.
-Do not include matter being eliminated and do not use italics or underlining to indicate new matter.
+Do not include matter being eliminated and do italics or underlining to indicate new matter. not use

 Town of OSSINING

 Local Law Noof the year 2017

-A local law entitled "Local Law # 2 of 2017, for the Purpose of Amending the Zoning, Tree Protection and Cabaret Chapters of the Town Code."
+A local law entitled "Local Law No. of 2017, for the Purpose of Amending the Tree Protection and Cabaret Chapters of the Town Code." ie Zoning,

-Be it enacted by the of the
+Be it enacted by theTOWN BOARD of the

 Town of OSSINING as follows:

 TEXT COMMENCES ON NEXT PAGE

 (If additional space is needed, attach pages the same size as this sheet, and number each.)